Accreditation and Licensure

 CARF Accreditation and ASAM Level of Care Certification

 New Directions for Women is internationally accredited with the Commission on Accreditation of Rehabilitation Facilities (CARF).
 The mission of CARF is to promote the quality, value, and optimal outcomes of services through accreditation that centers on enhancing the lives of the persons served.
 Accreditation was awarded after we passed an in-depth review of our drug and alcohol treatment services and demonstrated that they meet CARF’s internationally recognized standards.

-New Directions for Women is fully licensed and certified by the California Department of Health Care Services and is monitored by the Substance Use Disorder Division of that Department.
-New Directions for Women is licensed and certified to provide Residential substance use disorder treatment services for up to 30 women on our campus as well as social model detoxification services.
+New Directions for Women is fully licensed and certified by the California Department of Health Care Services (DHCS) and is monitored by the Substance Use Disorder Division of that Department.
+DHCS oversees comprehensive health care, including mental health and drug treatment programs, for about 13 million Californians.
+New Directions for Women is licensed and certified to provide Residential substance use disorder treatment services for up to 34 women on our campus as well as social model detoxification services.
 In addition to our residential program, New Directions for Women is also certified to provide Intensive Outpatient and Day Treatment Services.

 New Directions for Women is a proud member of the Sober Living Network of California and is an active member of the Sober Living Coalition of Orange County.
-The Sober Living Network is a nonprofit organization dedicated to promoting excellence in the operation and management of sober living and other community recovery support resources.
-The Sober Living Network provides management assistance to five southern California county sober living coalitions, including effective implementation of standards by their members.
+The primary mission of the Sober Living Network is to promote the establishment, successful management and growth of high quality sober living homes and other community-based recovery services.
+New Directions for Women operates an Intensive Sober Living, meaning women in that home also attend NDFW clinical programs.